-In recent years the department has welcomed postgraduate students from the USA, Austria, Australia, Romania, Taiwan, Turkey, Saudi Arabia, Singapore and Korea, as well as from within the UK.
+In recent years the department has welcomed postgraduate students from the USA, Austria, Australia, Italy, Hungary, Hong Kong, Turkey, Saudi Arabia, Nigeria and Korea, as well as from within the UK.
 Doctoral students from the USA, where the PhD is usually a taught programme, value the special research training provided by the department’s one-to-one supervision.
 Alongside supervision, the department holds staff/student seminars, providing opportunities for visiting scholars, departmental staff and research candidates to present papers in a context of friendly and sympathetic critique.

 Although members of staff have their own specialisms, they understand theology to be a coherent and cohesive discipline and encourage dialogue and discussion both within our department and with other departments of the University.

-Staff work to the highest standards, studying primary texts in the original language (whether that be Greek, Hebrew, Aramaic or Arabic) and using secondary sources in various modern languages.
-The department incorporates the Centre of Theology and Philosophy -directed by Professor John Milbank - and the Centre for Bible, Ethics and Theology - directed by Dr Carly Crouch and Professor Roland Deines.
+Staff work to the highest standards, studying primary texts in the original language (whether that be Greek, Hebrew, or Arabic) and using secondary sources in various modern languages.
+The department incorporates the Centre of Theology and Philosophy -directed by Dr Connor Cunningham - and the Centre for Bible, Ethics and Theology - directed by Dr Carly Crouch.

 For research students, the Graduate Centre offers a comprehensive range of research training courses.
 Postgraduate students in the department may also register for German and French reading modules as needed for their research.